AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/15.reinstallation issue when using multiple profiles on Android devices/docs.en.md

 ---
-title: 'Problem with reinstalling AdGuard on Android devices when using the app on multiple accounts'
+title: 'Problem with reinstalling AdGuard on Android devices when using the app on more than one user account'
 taxonomy:
     category:
         - docs